LeRoi Jones: Comic Nerd

 It barely requires a second read for these lines to convey the unhappy nature of existence, how nature evokes melancholy when all you see is ashen blandness, when inspiration’s flame glows dimly, a miserable ember.
 I get it: I mean, what else am I doing, but struggling against the grayness, lumbering into the swampland at dusk, color fading from the palmettos, as I rummage my past for a spark of ignition?

 I’m inspired by this poem.
-The speaker understands the necessity of the ninvention of comics full of color, heroism, adventure, justice.
+The speaker understands the necessity of the invention of comics full of color, heroism, adventure, justice.
 When a passionless world whirls your spirit like a blender and makes mincemeat of your dreams, you crave the pure pleasure, the huge satisfaction, that a juicy comic book provides.
 The speaker goes on.

 The day of my soul, is